Flangvik/NetLoader/README.md

 # NetLoader
 Loads any C# binary in mem, patching AMSI and bypassing Windows Defender

-The binaries SHOULD be all clean and newly compiled from their respective GitHub repos, but feel free to compile / host your own.
+The binaries in this repo SHOULD be all clean and newly compiled from their respective GitHub repos, but feel free to compile / host your own.
-(Don't cosider running binaries from this repo good OPSEC) Code is designed to get binaries from a GitHub repo, so should be straight forward.
+(Don't consider running binaries from this repo good OPSEC) Code is designed to get binaries from a GitHub repo, so should be straight forward.

 1. Clone your own repo from this